We practice what we preach

 💡 Security: Black Hole VLANs Explained

-• Port 24 (OPNsense igb2): Carries only tagged VLAN10.
-OPNsense igb2 has no native/untagged interface (only vlan0.10 exists).
-Setting native to VLAN999 ensures security if untagged frames somehow arrive.
+• Port 24 (DMZ Uplink): Carries only tagged VLAN10.
+OPNsense igb2 has no native interface, so any untagged frames are security threats.

 Port 23 - OPNsense igb1 (LAN + VLANs):